Ted Kennedy (ice hockey): The Final Cup

 Except for being left with a lifelong facial tick, Howe made a full recovery and for the 1950–51 season as he finished the season leading the league in points.
 The Maple Leafs finished in second place behind Detroit.
 Kennedy finished second on the team in points behind Bentley and tied with Howe for the league lead in assists with 43.
 In the first round of the playoffs Montreal upset Detroit and Toronto defeated Boston.

-The Stanley Cup Finals between Montreal and Toronto went five games, but is remarkable as each game required overtime to be decided.
+The Stanley Cup Final between Montreal and Toronto went five games, but is remarkable as each game required overtime to be decided.
 In the third game, with the series tied at one game a piece, Kennedy both saved the game for the Leafs and won it.
 First, he prevented a goal by clearing a puck that was heading into the Toronto net, then, just fifty seconds later at the other end of the rink, he intercepted a clear-out pass from Montreal's Calum MacKay and scored to win the game.
 The fourth game was won by Toronto to lead the series 3–1.

 It was in the next game of the series which Leaf defenceman Bill Barilko scored one of the most famous goals in NHL history with a goal in overtime to win the Stanley Cup.
 However, without Kennedy's face-off skills Barilko's goal would not have occurred.
 Montreal had been leading late in the game 2–1 and it appeared that the teams were headed to a sixth game in Montreal.
 With just 39 seconds remaining, Toronto was able to get a faceoff in the Montreal end.
 Toronto coach Joe Primeau had pulled the goaltender so they could have six skaters.
 Primeau had the option of changing his players, but decided to leave Kennedy out to take the faceoff against Canadien Billy Reay.
 Kennedy's plan on the faceoff was to get the puck to Max Bentley, who was stationed at the point.
 Then Montreal coach Dick Irvin decided to switch and have his best forwards, the Punch Line, out for this critical faceoff.
 Kennedy faced Lach instead.
 Kennedy later recalled he was relieved at the switch as he had trouble with Reay on faceoffs, but when Lach came out he felt "I had a chance," Kennedy won the faceoff from Lach, got the puck to Bentley and from the ensuing scramble around the net Tod Sloan tied the game.
 The goal dispirited the Montreal team and led to Barilko's famed overtime goal which won another Stanley Cup for the Leafs.

 Following the 1951 cup, Kennedy said that without the Howe incident of the previous season, "we probably would have been the first team to win 5 in a row."